CreepySkeleton/proc-macro-error/README.md

 `proc-macros`, can highlight a specific span, and can be migrated from `panic!`-based errors with minimal efforts.

+Also, there's a facility to report [multiple errors][crate::multi].

 ## Usage

 In your `Cargo.toml`: